Modena

 In 1764, the Duke invited the Opera Pia Generale Dei Poveri to build the pharmacy as part of a wider urban rebuilding and improvement program.

 The main room features fabulous ceiling frescos painted in 1851.
-Indeed, the eclectic style of the 19th century is visible within the frescos.
+The eclectic style of the 19th century is visible within the frescos.
 For example, they feature ovals, hemispheres, vases of flowers, and profiles of scientists.
-To be sure, they are both modern and classical.
+They are both modern and classical.

 2010 Restoration

-You may view the Historic Pharmacy on Fridays between 3 pm-7:30 pm and Saturdays & Sundays, 10 am and 7:30 pm.
+You may view the Historic Pharmacy on Fridays between 3 pm-7:30 pm and Saturdays & Sundays between 10 am and 7:30 pm.
 The entrance is free.

 Typical Foods of Modena, Italy

-Modena Italy has an incredibly rich and vibrant food tradition.
-Some people say that the entire Emilia Romagna region is probably the best area in Italy for food.
-Modena is world-famous for Balsamic Vinegar, but other specialties are worth to have.
+Modena has an incredibly rich and vibrant food tradition.
+Some people say that the entire Emilia Romagna region is probably the best area in terms of food in Italy, and that’s something we suggest you come and see for yourself.
+Modena is world-famous for Balsamic Vinegar, but other specialties are worth having.
 The city is full of traditional restaurants and more modern and contemporary ones.
-If you visit Modena, here are some culinary tips.
+If you ever come and see Modena, here are some culinary stops:

 Albinelli Market

-You can see the Albinelli historic market in downtown Modena Italy.
-To be sure, the Albinelli market is the center of Modena’s world-famous culinary tradition.
+You can see the Albinelli historic market in downtown Modena, Italy.
+The Albinelli market is the center of Modena’s world-famous culinary tradition.
 The market is open Monday to Friday from 6:30 am to 2:30 pm.
-Saturday 6:30 am to 2:30 and from 2:30 pm to 7:00 pm.
-Here you can buy Parmiggiano Reggiano, Balsamic Vinegar, Amaretti di Modena (soft, chewy almond cookies), and many other Modena specialties.
-At lunchtime, many vendors have tables dedicated to serve lunch.
+Saturday from 6:30 am to 2:30 and from 2:30 pm to 7:00 pm.
+Here you can buy Parmigiano Reggiano, Balsamic Vinegar, Amaretti di Modena (soft, chewy almond cookies), and many other Modena specialties.
+At lunchtime, many vendors have tables dedicated to serving lunch.
 On Fridays and Saturdays, the market is also open for dinner.

 Historic Giusti Store